-1. Pre-Lodgement Meeti ing Have you met with a count to lodgement?
-Yes resentative to discuss this application prior 2.
-Type of Consent being g applied for (more than one circle can be ticked): Land Use Discharge Fast Track Land Use Change of Consent Notice (s.221(3)) Subdivision Extension of time (s.125) nal Environmental Stand naging Contaminants in So Other (please specify ") The fast track is for simple land use consents and is re estricted to consents with a controlled activity status.
-3. Would you like to opt out of the Fast Track F Process?
+1. Pre-Lodgement Meeting Have you met with a council Resource Consent representative to discuss this application prior to lodgement?
+Yes No 2.
+Type of Consent being applied for (more than one circle can (more than one circle can be ticked): Land Use Discharge Fast Track Land Use Change of Consent Notice (s.221(3)) Subdivision Extension of time (s.125) nal Environmental Stand naging Contaminants in Sc Other (please specify ·) The fast track is for simple land use consents and is restricted to consents with a controlled activity status.
+3. Would you like to opt out of the Fast Track P rocess?
 Yes No 4.
-Consultation 4.
-Consultation Have you consulted with Iv wi/Hapū? <header-cell> Yes 🔘 No</header-cell> If yes, which groups have you consulted with?
+Consultation Have you consulted with lwi/Hapū?
+Ves No If yes, which groups have you consulted with?
 Ngapuhi and Te Uri O Hua Who else have you consulted with?
-Heritage NZ Pouhere Taonga For any questions or informat • • • sultation, please contact Te Hono at Far North District
+Heritage NZ Pouhere Taonga For any questions or informat sultation, please contact Te Hono at Far North District

-Name/s: Prospect Estate Ltd c/- Peter Giesbers Email: Phone number: Postal address: (or alternative method of service under section 352 of the act) .
-Address for Corresp vame and address for s ervice and correspondence (if using an Agent write their details here) Name/s: Northland Planning & Development 2020 Ltd Email: Phone number: Postal address: (or alternative method of service under section 352 of the act) (or alternative method of service under section 352 of the act) All correspondence will be sent by email in the first instance.
-Please advise us if you would prefer an (or alternative method of service under section 352 of the act) All correspondence will alternative means of com be sent by email in the first instance.
-Please advise us if you would prefer an (or alternative method of service under section 352 of the act) FAII correspondence will alternative means of compared to the act of the act o be sent by email in the first instance.
-Please advise us if you would prefer an imunication. (or alternative method of service under section 352 of the act) FAII correspondence will alternative means of compared to the act of the act o be sent by email in the first instance.
-Please advise us if you would prefer an imunication.
-Owner/s and Occupier/s The Owner/Occupiers of the land to which this application relates (or alternative method of service under section 352 of the act) All correspondence will alternative means of compared to the act of the act be sent by email in the first instance.
-Please advise us if you would prefer an amunication.
-Owner/s and Occupier/s De Owner/Occupiers of the land to which this application relates le owners or occupiers please list on a separate sheet if required)
+5. Applicant Details Name/s: Prospect Estate Ltd c/- Peter Giesbers Email: Phone number: Postal address: (or alternative method of service under section 352 of the act) 5.
+Address for Corresp ondence . rervice and correspondence (if using an Agent write their details here) Name/s: Northland Planning & Development 2020 Ltd Email: Phone number: Postal address: (or alternative method of service under section 352 of the act) All correspondence will alternative means of com be sent by email in the first instance.
+Please advise us if you would prefer an munication.
+7. Details of Property Owner/s and Occupier/s

+Name and Address of th ne Owner/Occupiers of the land to which this application relates le owners or occupiers please list on a separate sheet if required) Name and Address of the where there are multiple ne Owner/Occupiers of the land to which this application relates Name and Address of th ne Owner/Occupiers of the land to which this application relates le owners or occupiers please list on a separate sheet if required)